Judges

 Jessielee is a proud Māori wahine, a māma, an environmental and indigenous land rights activist.
 She is a member of several activist communities and movements focused on social, environmental and upholding indigenous land rights.

-Jessielee has worked for LUSH Aotearoa (New Zealand) for nearly a decade.
+Jessielee has worked for LUSH Aotearoa (New Zealand) for a decade & is the Advocacy and Activism Executive for Lush Australasia.
 In this time she has worked alongside many different regenerative organisations that focus specifically on permaculture, education and restorative practices.

 With a fair understanding of permaculture I dont always look at it from a singular lense of gardening.
 It is much broader than that, though social and economic impact is really where permaculture has its true potential.